Lawrence city commissioners support proposed ‘road diet’ on Ninth Street that adds protected bike lanes

 Plans for the new building — which would serve as a headquarters for the Douglas County Sheriff’s Office, the 911 dispatch center and the county’s emergency management center — are also tied in with adding a 57,000-square-foot addition of the Judicial and Law Enforcement Center in downtown Lawrence.

 The item was initially on the consent agenda — a group of items approved by a single vote — but was pulled for discussion by a member of the public.
-Multiple public commenters opposed to the expansion of the jail then spoke.
+Multiple public commenters opposed to the project then spoke.
 Finkeldei said that because the project followed city zoning rules, the commission had to remain “content neutral” in granting the permit.

 The next step in the process would be for the Douglas County Commission to vote to officially approve the two projects.